Saturday, August 24, 2024

 Since I flew in on a Thursday and my climbing day was Saturday, that gave me all day Friday to get to the trailhead where there were only 5 campsites.
 The drive was 4 hours and I had all day to get there so I wasn't in a big hurry other than with limited campsites an earlier arrival would increase the chances of getting a spot.

-I had the entire day to explore Idaho and see what I could find along the way to camp.
 I found two routes to the trailhead, both about the same distance but different scenery along the way.
 I really had wished I took and extra hour and drive down to check out Twin Falls, but instead I noticed there was actually a National Monument and Preserve called Craters of the Moon right along the way so it seemed the perfect place to plan to visit/explore.

 Boise is it at 2,700 feet and the drive to the trailhead would take me up to 7,400 feet.
 When I left Boise Friday morning the skies were blue with not a single cloud in the sky.
 As I drove a couple hours the blue skies started disappearing.
 At first there were spotty clouds and then soon they there were more clouds and darker ones rolling in as the day progressed.
 The entire drive was beautiful.
 I-84 was flat but most of the drive would be on Rte 20 which takes a northern turn and gets you closer to Sawtooth National Forest.